trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### API client's ordersCopy Location

 The IBApi.EClient.reqOpenOrders method allows to obtain all active orders  submitted by the client application connected with the exact same client Id with which the order was sent to the TWS.
-If client 0 invokes  reqOpenOrders, it will cause currently open orders placed from TWS  manually to be ‘bound’, i.e. assigned an order ID so that they can be  modified or cancelled by the API client 0.
+If client 0 invokes  reqOpenOrders, it will cause currently open orders placed from TWS  manually to be Ã¢â‚¬ËœboundÃ¢â‚¬â„¢, i.e. assigned an order ID so that they can be  modified or cancelled by the API client 0.

 When an order is bound  by API client 0 there will be callback to IBApi::EWrapper::orderBound.
 This indicates the mapping between API order ID and permID.
 The [IBApi.EWrapper.orderBound](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#order-bound-notification) callback in response to newly bound orders that indicates the mapping  between the permID (unique account-wide) and API Order ID (specific to  an API client).
-In the API settings in Global Configuration, is a  setting checked by default “Use negative numbers to bind automatic  orders” which will specify how manual TWS orders are assigned an API  order ID.
+In the API settings in Global Configuration, is a  setting checked by default Ã¢â‚¬Å“Use negative numbers to bind automatic  ordersÃ¢â‚¬Â which will specify how manual TWS orders are assigned an API  order ID.

 #### EClient.reqOpenOrders ()